qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - love the package tracking and subscription
 - how can i stop tracking packages i have another app for this
 - hi, i have difficulty tracking my packages

-## intent:update_app_password
-- I've changed my email account password, how can I update this information in the app?
-- Hello, I've changed my email account password, how can I update this information in the app?
-- how to update my email password in edison mail app?
-- after changing my email passwords, the mail apps are not updated
-- passwords in mail app is not updated
-- my gmail password is not updated in edison mail
-- my yahoo password is not updated in edison mail

 ## intent:change_default_address
 - How do I change my Default Address?